 “If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings, and grow.” ~ Alfie Kohn

 ‘When You Enter This Classroom…’ is a perfect back-to-school idea.
 In my classroom, I have this amazing announcement on the classroom door.
 Specifically, this is what meets and hugs my kids at the door.

 With a specific pattern of good behavior in the classroom, our young learners are guided and their misbehaving options are minimized.

 With a specific pattern of good behavior in the classroom, our young learners are guided and their misbehaving options are minimized.
 Having visuals on the walls that get into our students’ daily tasks is a big help.

 This will make our kids in the classroom follow tasks regularly.
 Hence, they carry out tasks daily without constantly reminding them.
 This will give us more time to focus on teaching them.

 These kids of ours need to be told that they are amazing and that they are important.
 This will make them feel good and will make them very comfortable.
-Also, when our kids are confident in class, more likely the increase their participation that enlivens their class performance.
+Also, when our kids are confident in class, more likely to increase their participation that enlivens their class performance.